covid-19-impact-lab/sid/docs/source/reference_guides/policies.rst

 will be modified while the policy is active.
 The `policy` entry is either a float or a function.
 If it is a float, the contacts are simply multiplied with the this number.
+For non-recurrent contact models we will round the results for you to have the wanted reduction on average.
 If it is a function, it should take the
 `states`, `contacts` and `params` as inputs and return a modified `contacts` Series.